Chapter 39 - Hollow

 As those words slipped out, Seyber didn't seem any calmer, but now she felt the tension looming like smoke as she refocused on the sylphs.
 Corelia seemed even more annoyed, while Chiro showed no difference as he looked between her and the demons, his gray eyes reflecting pure revulsion and hatred.

 "Enough of this," Corelia growled.
-"I'll not have you poisoning her mind anymore.
+"I'll not have you beasts poisoning her mind anymore.
 Kita, for your own good, retreat to your room.
 You are no longer a part of this..."
 She sighed, "You're only going to get hurt.
 Just think of what you have to lose here."

 Kita sneered and mumbled, "I don't know what I have anymore.
 Either way..."

 Kita clenched her fist, still holding the dagger.
 She felt a deep, unknown feeling burning within her core.
-Adrenaline and instinct were tearing through her veins, her subconscious screaming for her to act.
+Adrenaline and raw instinct were tearing through her veins, her subconscious screaming for her to act.

 "Admit it, Corelia.
 You're a liar, you look down on me, and you don't care about peace.
 You only care about winning."

-"You would actually resort to attacking me?"
-Corelia snapped.
-"What makes you think that after the several ages I've lived and fought through, I'll just die because you threw a fit?"
+"You..."
+Corelia snapped, "You would actually resort to attacking me?
+What makes you think that after the several ages I've lived and fought through, I'll just die because you threw a fit?"

 Corelia twisted her wrist so the blade was aimed upward, making Kita wince.
-With her greater height, she was nearly being pulled off the ground, and the grip was so tight that she felt her tendons ready to give.
+With the queen's greater height, she was nearly being pulled off the ground, and the grip was so tight that she felt her tendons ready to give.
 Kita kept struggling, but the rumors were right; despite the queen's elegant appearance, she had the strength of a beast.

 "I've done nothing to warrant this from you," Corelia growled.
 "Even if I did lie about the demons, I never lied about what I was willing to do for you.
 I took you in when needed, I found you your home, I donated whatever I could, and my entire goal in this ordeal has only been to protect you.
 Now you cross me over this?
 A dead tribe, led by a monster?
-I hope you realize, if this is the course you take, chances say you'll wind up dead too!"
+I hope you realize, if this is the course you take, chances say you'll wind up dead too."

 Now the pressure was crushing, like Kita could feel her bone cracking.